1. Rainbow connection

 Simply made using red candy melts, mini chocolate cakes, lollipop sticks and pretzels for the stems, these apple cake pops will certainly be a homemade hit.
 Check out Bakerella's full tutorial for basic cake pop instructions and for tips on creating those cute cartoonish faces.

-We like Little Home on the Hill's homemade Chia pet so much, that this is the second time that we're featuring it!
-But really, plants always make for such great gifts -- especially those that have funny, silly faces and grow hair.
+We like Little Home on the Hill's homemade Chia pet so much!
+Plants always make for such great gifts — especially those that have funny, silly faces and grow hair.

 And though Little Home on the Hill chose to use watercress seeds for their sprouting hair, we think it'd also be neat to include an edible herb such as chives (mohawk!), thyme or oregano.
 Overall, a fun, unique idea for a teacher who absolutely loves all things that sprout.